Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions

 \subsubsection{Equilibration in presence of disorder}

 We would like to comment on the relation between these results and the metastability that arises in disordered systems.
 From the perspective of spectral discreteness, the metastability observed for quantum systems in the strong long-range regime is fundamentally different.
-Indeed, \mpar{Random fully connected model} when flat interactions ($\alpha=0$) are perturbed by Gaussian distributed weak couplings $u_{ij}$, namely $J^{\rm dis}_{\boldsymbol{r},\boldsymbol{r}'}=J_{\boldsymbol{r},\boldsymbol{r}'}+u_{ij}$ with
+Indeed, disordered couplings tend to lift spectral degeneracy and lead to continuous spectra.
+A simple example is obtained by perturbing \mpar{Random fully connected model} flat interactions ($\alpha=0$) with Gaussian distributed weak couplings $u_{ij}$, namely $J^{\rm dis}_{\boldsymbol{r},\boldsymbol{r}'}=J_{\boldsymbol{r},\boldsymbol{r}'}+u_{ij}$ with

 whose width $2w$ represents the disorder strength.
 The disordered couplings lift the infinite ($\sim N-1$) degeneracy of the excited state at zero energy and the spectrum becomes continuous apart from the single non-degenerate ground-state at energy $J_{0}$, where $J_{0}>w$ is the strength of the flat homogeneous interactions\,\cite{kosterlitz1976spherical, edwards1976eigenvalue,dellanna2008critical}.
 The density of states of the continuous spectrum follows the celebrated Wigner semicircle law\,\cite{metha2004random}.
 In analogy with the non disordered case, we initialize the dynamics at equilibrium for $h= 2.2 h_{\rm cr}$ at $t\leq0$; then, at $t>0$ the magnetic field suddenly switches at $h_{f}=1.1 h_{\rm cr}$.
 The continuum nature of the spectrum leads the spin-wave kinetic energy $K(t)$ to exponentially equilibrate, see Fig.\,\ref{Fig_SecIII_3a}.